tonethar/IGME-430-Fall-2024/projects/project-1.md

 ---

 ## VIII. `DELETE`, `POST` and `PUT` endpoints
-- Implement these as we did in the "hoots" exercise
+- Implement these as we did in the "hoots" exercise - you can name these endpoints as you wish:
+  - as we did in "hoots", primarily utilizing a query string OR
+  - more analagous to how `json-server` named them
 - Return appropriate "success" status codes along with the resource - e.g. `200`, `201`
 - Return appropriate "error" status codes along with a JSON error object - e.g. `400`, `404`
 - `DELETE`
 - `POST`
-  - You do not have to send ALL of the required resource fields to the server, instead, have the server initialize the resource's unique `id` and any other fields that can be initialized to a default value
+  - You do NOT have to send ALL of the required resource fields to the server, instead, have the server initialize the resource's unique `id` and any other fields that can be initialized to a default value
 - `PUT`
   - You are only required to make 3 of the resource's fields "editable"
   - `id` is unique, don't make that editable